jschuerch/ast-project-2022/README.md

 cd ast-project-2022/pycparser/
 ```

+For debugging purposes we wrote a small script to dumpt the function definitions of the ast tree into a file.
+All type defs were filtered out, since we did not work with those.

 Dump ast tree of c-file into a file for debugging (saves file in the same folder as source file)
 ```
 python3 bug_injection/ast_dump.py <filename>
 ```

+Here are some examples of injecting bugs into programs.
+In case you only want to inject specific bugs, there is a

-## simple **malloc** bug:
+## Replace all **malloc** occurances with a constant:
 ```
 # Inject bug
 python3 bug_injection/inject_bugs.py jsc_examples/simple_malloc.c

 # Trigger bug
-gcc simple_malloc_buggy.c -o simple_malloc_buggy.out
+gcc jsc_examples/simple_malloc_buggy.c -o jsc_examples/simple_malloc_buggy.out
-./simple_malloc_buggy.out 100000
+./jsc_examples/simple_malloc_buggy.out 1123423758

 # Non-triggering input
-./simple_malloc_buggy.out 100
+./jsc_examples/simple_malloc_buggy.out 100

 ```
-Problem: if there is no print statement before the malloc and we try to run the code, we get the following error for all inputs, which makes it a trivial error
+*Problem: if there is no print statement before the malloc and we try to run the code, we get the following error for all inputs, which makes it a trivial error*
 ```
 malloc(): corrupted top size
 Aborted